This post may contain affiliate links. Read my disclosure policy.

 Peanut Butter and Jelly Cupcakes

-- White Cake Mix plus required ingredients or homemade cupcake batter
+- one box White Cake Mix plus required ingredients or homemade cupcake batter, regular or gluten free

 - 1/4 cup creamy peanut butter